bersling/tsmean-amp/app/pages/articles/encoding/unicode-and-utf-8-tutorial-for-dummies.md

 😍 = U+1f60d
 ```

 Unicode characters in hex are also often prefixed with `U+`.
 You might also see a prefix of `0x` (general machine readable hex prefix).
-We'll continue in this article by using the decimal representation.
+We'll continue in this article by using the decimal representation though.

 Note: Unicode represents an **idea** of a character, not what you see on the screen directly.
 For example `A` or `😍` is displayed on your screen in a certain font, the pixels are arranged in a certain way.
 But what unicode represents is not the arrangement of pixels, but the idea of the "A" or the "Love eyes emoji".
 So depending on your font or your system,